wasmtime

 source

-Get the locations of functions in this module’s .text section.
+Get information about functions in this module’s .text section: their index, name, and offset+length.

 Trait Implementations§